-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 Economists disagree about how to measure the costs of housing first to taxpayers.
 Estimates point to significant savings — from $4,800 to more than $60,000 per year per person in supportive housing.
 But advocates contend that programs to reduce homelessness should not be measured by whether they save taxpayers money, particularly given that government subsidies are heavily tilted toward homeowners.

 Because she did not have a disability, Harris did not qualify for permanent supportive housing.
 But she did score high enough on Houston’s version of the index for what was called rapid rehousing, which is what most people who qualify for housing in the city — 4,233 of them in 2021 — are offered.
 The continuum pays for an apartment leased in a client’s name for a year and for help from a case manager.
 The client has that year to get on his or her feet and find either the means to pay the rent or some other place to live.
 It is a respite, a chance, not a guarantee.
 There are critics of rapid rehousing who contend it is just kicking the can down the road.
-In Houston, nearly three-quarters of those who have been rapidly rehoused remain housed afterward — a lot, albeit not everyone
+In Houston, nearly three-quarters of those who have been rapidly rehoused remain housed afterward — a lot, albeit not everyone.

 She told me that she was born in Decatur, Illinois, and that her parents were drug addicts and alcoholics.
 At age 12, while her mother was visiting relatives in Texas, she was abused by her father and uncle.
 Her mother brought Terri to Houston.

 There, a high school counselor helped her get therapy.
 She graduated and enrolled in a community college but had to quit to care for a relative who uses a wheelchair and started spiraling toward “a whole new level of depression.”
 Twice, she said, she tried to kill herself.
 “When I looked in the mirror,” she said, “I saw my father’s face.”

 Her tragedies multiplied.
 Her mother lost a job in a warehouse, and Harris’ meager wage as a caretaker was all that sustained them.
 Unable to pay rent, the two were evicted.
 They moved into their car.
 Then the car broke down.

 Eventually, Harris ended up on the streets, where a relationship left her pregnant.
 After Blesit was born, Harris and the baby lived in a tent until someone living in a house nearby threatened to call child services.
 That is when Harris left her daughter with her sister and found the encampment under the highway.